 What Is a Hazard

-A hazard in aviation risk management is a condition that poses danger to your organization, and can lead to safety incidents if not mitigated.
+A hazard in aviation risk management is a condition that poses danger to your organization and can lead to safety incidents if not mitigated.
 Hazards are central to the entire risk management process.
-Often, hazards are either confused with risks (i.e., accidents) and hazardous sources.
+Often, hazards are either confused with risks (i.e., accidents) or hazardous sources.
 We will explore what hazardous sources are and how they differ from hazards in this article.

 First, let’s distinguish what a hazard is.
 A hazard is a term that satisfies ALL the following real-life conditions: